 Breastfed babies are often very good at moderating their own intake of food and drink to get what they need.
 Over the years researchers have found that, given the opportunity to select from a range of nutritious foods, toddlers balance their own intake, but over a period of weeks rather than days.

-You may be told to give your toddler the equivalent of a pint of full fat cows’ milk a day to meet his calcium needs.
+You may be told to give your toddler the equivalent of a pint of full fat cows’ milk a day to meet their calcium needs.
 Many nursing toddlers take this amount of breastmilk without their mothers realising it!
-You can offer cows’ milk and other dairy products but don’t be surprised if he’s already had enough milk.
+You can offer cows’ milk and other dairy products but don’t be surprised if they’ve already had enough milk.

 What about iron?